GearsDatapacks/libra/README.md

 print(i) // still 0
 ```

-The derefence operator doesn't always need to be used to access the value that a pointer references.
+The dereference operator doesn't always need to be used to access the value that a pointer references.
 Member access on a struct can still be used through a pointer.

 Example:
 ```rust